An introduction to the categorical p-adic Langlands program: Some known cases of categorical p -adic Langlands

 More generally, if $V$ is a representation of $\GL_2(k_F)$ over $F$ which is multiplicity free (i.e.\ each of whose Jordan--H\"older factors occurs with multiplicity exactly one), and which has central character equal to~$\overline{\zeta}$, then the value of $\fA$ on $\cInd_{KZ}^G V$ should be scheme-theoretically supported on $\bigcup_{\sigma \in \JH(V)} \cX(\sigma)$, and in particular on $\cX_{\red}$.
 (This follows from the expected compatibility with the Breuil--M\'ezard conjecture, and the expected maximal Cohen--Macaulay property of $\fA(\cInd_{KZ}^G V)$.)

-\begin{expectedthm}[Caraiani--E.--G.--Harris--Le Hung--Levin--Savitt] There is a fully faithful cocontinuous functor $\fA$ from the additive subcategory of $\smG$ generated by the objects $\cInd_{KZ}^G V$ \emph{(}with~$V$ multiplicity free, and having all Jordan--H\"older factors being sufficiently generic\emph{)} to the abelian category $\Coh(\cX_{\red})$. \end{expectedthm}
+\begin{expectedthm}[Caraiani--E.--G.--Harris--Le Hung--Levin--Savitt] There is a fully faithful functor $\fA$ from the additive category of finitely presented smooth representations generated by the objects $\cInd_{KZ}^G V$ \emph{(}with~$V$ multiplicity free, and having all Jordan--H\"older factors being sufficiently generic\emph{)} to the abelian category $\Coh(\cX_{\red})$. \end{expectedthm}

 The functor $\fA$ of this theorem, which we certainly believe to be the restriction of the functor $\fA$ of Conjecture~\ref{conj: Banach functor} for~$\GL_2(\Q_{p^f})$, is produced by an explicit construction, building on the description of the various Picard groups given above.
 In particular, we have the following expectation.